Jacques Benveniste and Water Memory

 But what those, who like to think they run the science show, or those like the late “skeptic” James Randi who are sure they have a monopoly on what is true and wholesome, would like us to think, is that words uttered by science bear a close relationship to absolute truth.
 Science however, is supposed to be a permanent work-in-progress without absolutes or certainties, only theories that may be dis-proven.

 The sad tale of Jacques Benveniste is a story that involves the mythical certainty of science.
-That what Benveniste claimed, according to the scientific discipline of physics, is impossible.
+That according to the scientific discipline of physics, what Benveniste claimed to have discovered, is impossible.

 At that time Benveniste was head of allergy and inflammation immunology at the French government biomedical research agency INSERM (Institut de la Santé et de la Recherche Médicale).
 In 1984 (or it may have been 1988, the time-line is confused) Benveniste was studying how allergies affected the body.
 He focused on a type of blood cell known as a basophil, which activates when it comes into contact with a substance you’re allergic to.